 Pastor MarkView posts by Pastor Mark

-I have been a pastor for nearly 30 years now (2018), though never quite like I am today. (more on that in a moment)
+I have been shepherding in one capacity or another for nearly 30 years now, though never quite like I am today.

-The needed change did not come into focus until about 9 very intense months of study and discussions with those who were leaders in our church at the time.
+The needed change did not come into focus until following 9 very intense months of study and discussions with those who were leaders in our church at the time.